Other Academic Opportunities

 Lamont offers nearly 300 performances each year, including musicals, operas, and prominent ensemble performances, as well as guest artist performances and recitals.
 Most of these are free to DU ID card holders.

-DU’s Living and Learning Communities (LLCs) prepare students to contribute to the public good by connecting their learning across living, academic, and co-curricular experiences with a cohort of peers.
-When students join an LLC, they become part of a community that includes 22 peers, a Faculty Mentor, and a Program Coordinator.
-Together, communities:
+DU’s Passion to Action: Living and Learning Communities (LLCs) bring together first-year students and mentors who all share a common interest.
+LLC students prepare to contribute to the public good by connecting their learning across academic, living, and co-curricular experiences with a cohort of peers.
+Together, students:

 Vicki Myhren Gallery